 Our investments in capital expenditures are focused on projects that enhance our cost structure and manufacturing capabilities, and support our strategy of geographic expansion with select investments in growing markets.
-Net outflows from investing activities in the first three months of fiscal year 2020 included capital expenditure-related outflows of \$173 million, compared with \$167 million in the prior-year period.
-Net cash flows from investing activities in the firstthree months of fiscal year 2019 also included proceeds \$476 million from our sale of a business during the period, as further discussed above.
+As part of the cost containment measures we have enacted in response to the COVID-19 pandemic, we are currently prioritizing spending for only our most critical capital projects.
+Net outflows from investing activities in the first six months of fiscal year 2020 included capital expenditure-related outflows of \$395 million, compared with \$362 million in the prior-year period.
+Net cash flows from investing activities in the firstsix months of fiscal year 2019 also included proceeds \$477 million from our sale of a business during the period, as further discussed above.